ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_wpa_plugin/windowsperf_wpa_plugin.md

 # Overview

+WindpwsPerf WPA plugin is a plugin built for WPA that parses JSON output of `wperf` command line tool to visualize counting and telemetry events as timeline graphs.

 [**WindowsPerf**](https://github.com/arm-developer-tools/windowsperf) is a lightweight performance profiling tool inspired by Linux perf, specifically tailored for Windows on Arm.
-It leverages the Arm64 PMU (Performance Monitor Unit) and its hardware counters to offer precise profiling capabilities.
+It leverages the ARM64 PMU (Performance Monitor Unit) and its hardware counters to offer precise profiling capabilities.
-The **WindowsPerf WPA plugin** bridges the gap between the detailed output of **WindowsPerf** and the powerful capabilities of **Windows Performance Analyzer**.
+The [WindowsPerf WPA plugin](https://github.com/arm-developer-tools/windowsperf-wpa-plugin) bridges the gap between the detailed output of **WindowsPerf** and the powerful capabilities of [Windows Performance Analyzer](https://learn.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer).

 ## WindowsPerf WPA Plugin releases